pavanpower8897/HighLevel/ElasticSearch./Readme.md

 Now elastic search basically mergs the smaller segments is a comparitevly big segment through background processes asyn way for optimizing the number of parllel processing over all small segments.

+Elastic search going to search on all these segments and merges the data and returns the info.